-Dry Fun: Dorney Park has an animatronic dinosaur park and eight thrilling roller coasters, while Planet Snoopy offers tamer amusements.
+Dry Fun: Dorney Park has six thrilling roller coasters, while offering little thrills at Planet Snoopy.

 6. Kalahari Resort, Pocono Manor

-Kalahari Resort, this new 150-acre complex in the Pocono Mountains will have indoor and outdoor water parks.
+Kalahari Resort, the new 150-acre complex in the Pocono Mountains boasts indoor and outdoor water parks.
 Unique indoor features include a retractable roof for all-season fun, Anaconda water roller coaster, and a FlowRider body-surfing experience.
 Book a stay at the resort to slumber in African-themed rooms.

-Dry Fun: The 30,000-square-foot Family Entertainment Center has arcade games, Mini Bowling, Blacklight Mini-Golf and an XD Dark Ride 5-D Theater.
+Dry Fun: The 30,000-square-foot Family Entertainment Center has arcade games, Mini Bowling, Blacklight Mini-Golf and an 7-D Motion Theater.